310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 ## Chapter 2

 {% bubble Chiaki %}
-Hm… So what I’m getting from this is that Nito’s and… Mashiro-kun’s[^2] pants are switched?
+Hm… So what I’m getting from this is that Nito’s and… Mashiro-kun’s pants are switched?
 {% endbubble %}

 {% bubble Tomoya %}